 It tells me, this procedure, something about the strained nature of holding onto ethical political feeling, of being and producing and trying to write, laced with both futurity and oblivion, working in the shape and form of other poets who’ve come before us, from June Jordan to Lisa Robertson, just as these poems suggest that the new world is already among us, in “all the things we could do / in a room with some writing.”

-Faller’s poems rightly presume the trajectorie they move through, and I trust them, especially as their poems compel us to “throw / this/ party / in the pastoral,” at the end and the beginning of the world.
+Faller’s poems rightly presume the trajectory they move through, and I trust them, especially as their poems compel us to “throw / this/ party / in the pastoral,” at the end and the beginning of the world.